Contrasting Katapult (KPLT) & Its Rivals

 |2.51

-Katapult presently has a consensus target price of $6.50, indicating a potential upside of 180.17%.
-As a group, “Equipment rental & leasing, not elsewhere classified” companies have a potential upside of 24.30%.
-Given Katapult’s higher possible upside, equities analysts clearly believe Katapult is more favorable than its rivals.
+Katapult presently has a consensus target price of $6.50, indicating a potential upside of 186.34%.
+As a group, “Equipment rental & leasing, not elsewhere classified” companies have a potential upside of 29.17%.
+Given Katapult’s higher probable upside, analysts clearly believe Katapult is more favorable than its rivals.

 Profitability